Ghalastic/Forward-Inverse-Kinematics-For-3DOF-Robot-Arm/README.md

 ####
 Inverse kinematics involves calculating the joint parameters given the desired position and orientation of the end-effector.
 ####
-For a 3-DOF robot, we aim to find 𝜃1, 𝜃2, and 𝜃3.
+For a 3-DoF robot, the aim is to find 𝜃1, 𝜃2, and 𝜃3.
 ####
-### Steps for Inverse Kinematics:-
+### Steps for Calculating the Inverse Kinematics:-
 ####
-- Calculate Position of the End-Effector:
+- Calculate the Position of the End-Effector:
 ####
 Use the desired position (𝑥,𝑦,𝑧)
 ####